dutchgrit/afasclient/README.md

 [![nuget badge](https://img.shields.io/nuget/v/DutchGrit.AfasClient.svg)](https://www.nuget.org/packages/DutchGrit.AfasClient/)

 # Afas Client
-The AfasClient (.NET Standard 2.0 library) sample and documentation using the Afas REST API.
+Samples and documentation for the DutchGrit.AfasClient library, a .NET Standard 2.0 library for the Afas REST API.

 This repository contains the documentation and code samples how to use the AfasClient library NuGet package listed as `DutchGrit.AfasClient`.